Camí de Cavalls, the Menorcan trekking trail

 panorama costa isola minorca

-One of the most distinctive features of Menorca is that a walk amidst nature can easily be combined with a pleasant stop at the beach, owing to the Camí de Cavalls, the most famous and longest footpath on the island.
+One of the main things so special about Menorca is that you can easily combine a nature walk with a pleasant spell on the beach, thanks to the Camí de Cavalls, the island’s most famous and longest walking route, running along the entire coastline and offering some wonderful walks and stunning scenery.

 Read on for all the information on this magical trail, as well as a series of tips for organising your excursions.